INFO-474/m10-reusability/README.md

 This is a good start, but there are a few unpleasant features to our approach.
 Most prominently, this pattern requires storing multiple **properties** on our **object** that refer to the same concept (i.e., `age` and `ageMethod`).
 This is confusing for implementation purposes, and doesn't capture the full strength of getter/setter approach (i.e., who cares if the method can _get_ the current value if it's exposed as another property?).
 To address this challenge, we'll leverage the **closure** pattern to encapsulate variables.

+For some quick practice with getter/setter methods and method chaining, see [exercise-1](exercise-1).

 ## Closure
 One of the challenges most people encounter when starting to use JavaScript is determining the **scope** of variables.
 Invariably, you unintentionally define an element in the wrong scope and can't access it when you want to: